txitxo0/googlefindmytools-homeassistant/README.md

 ### Known Issues
 - First registration for Cloud Messaging takes a while, be patient.
-- There seem to be issues with undetected-chromedriver detecting Chrome on Windows and ARM Linux, macOS is working fine.
+- There seem to be issues with the package "undetected-chromedriver" not detecting Chrome on Windows and ARM Linux. macOS is working fine.

 ### Disclaimer
 If you use any code or information from this repository, you must acknowledge this repository and its author in your work.
 Commercial use cases are not allowed.